 The term is a code of practice used for referring the process of producing AEC information, collaboratively in conjunction with each other.

-The standard term used to refer collaborative information drafting associated with fulfilling employer’s information exchange requirement using COBie.
+The standard term used to refer to the collaborative information drafting associated with fulfilling the employer’s information exchange requirement using COBie.

 Common Data Environment (CDE) is a shareable information repository that can be used by all the stakeholders in a BIM project.
 All the data related to a BIM model is created, stored and shared via the CDE through cloud storage that can be accessed by various departments/stakeholders to improve coordination and boost productivity.